 1.2.21ST CENTURION : Discus Center Lock

-One major issue with light-weight disks, with heavy cutouts on the braking-ring is called “pulsating” vibrations that get transmitted from the brake pads through the forks and even back to the brake lever, although not a major issue these can be annoying even on MTB but on a road set-up is totally unacceptable.
+One major issue with light-weight discs, with heavy cutouts on the braking-ring is called “pulsating” vibrations that get transmitted from the brake pads through the forks and even back to the brake lever, although not a major issue these can be annoying even on MTB but on a road set-up is totally unacceptable.
 This latest’s generation of braking ring eliminates this issue.

-Another issue of the light-weight rotor is reduced lateral stiffness, which can lead to impaired braking due to energy being absorbed and in worse cases result in warped disks after moderate heat and braking loads.
+Another issue of the light-weight rotor is reduced lateral stiffness, which can lead to impaired braking due to energy being absorbed and in worse cases result in warped discs after moderate heat and braking loads.
 The spider pattern of the discus delivers the stiffness of a much heavier rotor but at the fraction of the weight

 |Standard QR||Thru Axle|